Snaacky/thewiki/docs/guides/docker.md

 ## Generating a Wireguard configuration file

 For maximum privacy and security we'll be tunnelling our usenet and torrent clients through a VPN.
-Radarr, Sonarr and Jackett however won't go through that, as some trackers and indexers might not like it if you send requests from a random VPN IP.
+Radarr, Sonarr and Jackett however won't go through that, as some trackers and indexers might not like it if you send requests from a random non-whitelisted IP.

 The process for getting a configuration file is different from provider to provider, so we'd recommend looking around your provider's website, forum and support articles if you can't find it immediately.